Altered-Intellect/Mythopoeian-Manuscripts/Mythopoeian Manuscripts/Worldbuilding/Life/Life.md

 - each world has a unique way that [[Signa]] behaves, signa changes when bound to a system, then the same is true for a celestial object, because if this, each world has its own local laws of semantics and semiotics that affect the laws of physics, each [[World Tree]] has a unique structure, and each system has a harmony in which each body in the system
 - The medium of the [[World Spirit]](s)
 ## [[World Tree]]
-the life of a celestial body represented as a spirit in the [[Complex Plane]] a spirit that represents the gene pool of all life on the planet in the form of a massive tree made of folded space time, the living biosphere of the planet. it exists through the whole lifetime of the planet, in all stages of life simultaneously, its branches through all the worlds realms and eras, holding the world together with its roots each branch in the tree represents the separation of one species from another, making it fractal like in nature, the world tree exist entirely within the Complex Plane and affects all of the realms inside of it, the planet is a living system with life affecting it as much as the it affects life,
+the life of a celestial body represented as a [[Spirit]] in the [[Complex Plane]] a spirit that represents the gene pool of all life on the planet in the form of a massive tree made of folded space time, matter energy, and signa that flow through the living biosphere of the planet. it exists through the whole lifetime of the planet, in all stages of its life simultaneously, its branches through all the worlds realms and eras, holding the world together with its roots each branch in the tree represents the separation of one species from another, making it fractal like in nature, the world tree exist entirely within the Complex Plane and affects all of the realms inside of it, the planet is a living system with life affecting it as much as the it affects life,